 Four Great Apps for Travel Photography

-This year, I witnessed the first total solar eclipse to cross the entire continental United States since 1918.
+Several years ago, I witnessed the first total solar eclipse to cross the entire continental United States since 1918.
 Yes, it was cool.
 Magical.
-However, my attempts to photograph the 2017 eclipse with my nifty i-Phone resulted in washed out photos until I switched to an app called Snapseed, which produced the featured photo with very little input from me.
+However, my attempts to photograph it with my nifty i-Phone resulted in washed out photos until I switched to an app called Snapseed, which produced the featured photo with very little input from me.

 There are four apps installed on my iPhone, which I recommend for creative photography while traveling.
 All can be purchased for less than five dollars from an app store.